gerrymclarnon/ionic4-github-search-api/README.md

 * Add some cucumber.js features
 * Add some firebase cloud functions to allow sharing results via email, twitter, etc
 * Handle large result sets with a virtual scroll or paging
+* Update from deprecated HttpModule
+* Refactor to use components

 ## Installation